tooget/Fund-NAV-Calculator/README.md

    - Input xlsx files to Database.
    - Calculate Fund NAV based on SQL scripts.
    - **Cross-check Funds' NAV** which are already calculated.
+   - **Cross-check Price of Derivatives** which are already calculated.
 ### 2. Environment
-   - Distributed OS environment : Windows 7 on ESXi(Server), Windows 10 Hyper-V(Client)
+   - Distributed OS : Windows 7 on ESXi(Server), Windows 10 Hyper-V(Client)
-   - Database Server : MySQL 5.6 server on Ubuntu LTS 16.04
+   - Database : MySQL 5.6 server on Ubuntu LTS 16.04
    - Python 3+
+### 3. Codes declassified
+   - Some sensitive codes are `<declassified>`